 After the stop in Ikateq we will head on towards Sermiligaaq fjord which means “The Beautiful Glacier Fjord” and it certainly lives up to its name.
 Surrounded by sky high mountains, two enormous glaciers dominating each other, Karale Glacier on your left and Knud Rasmussen on your right.
 A truly mesmerizing and unforgettable sight.
 As your captain will navigate us as close to the glaciers as possible, we might be able to go ashore and enjoy our packed lunch.
 Before returning back to town a chance to hike around the area and enjoy the view.

-After breakfast it’s time to pack your luggage and head down to the heliport.
-Transfer back to Kulusuk with an eight minute helicopter flight, getting the last glimpse of the arctic landscape.
+After breakfast, it’s time to pack your luggage and head down to the harbor.

 - Flights Reykjavík-Kulusuk-Reykjavík